-Materials ID (RMID) generally in pharmaceutical incoming materials inspection, recycling industry to sort plastics, and in processing plants to assure that the proper materials are introduced into storage containers.
+Materials ID (RMID) is generally used in pharmaceutical incoming materials inspection, recycling industry to sort plastics, and in processing plants to assure that the proper materials are introduced into storage containers.
 IPS offers ideal solutions for this application space.

-Our lasers are high output power, small, lightweight, stable in both power and wavelength, but most importantly – they are low power consumption.
+Our Handheld Raman lasers are high output power, small, lightweight, stable in both power and wavelength, but most importantly – they are low power consumption.
 This allows for long battery life in the hand-held instrument.

 IPS customers split evenly between the single mode TO-56 and the 14-pin fiber coupled BF package:

 - Single mode lasers are extremely low power consumption, but they focus to a very small spot and have extremely high-power density as a result.
 In addition, the beam is Gaussian in intensity profile, so the middle of the beam is MUCH higher intensity than the edge.
 These 2 characteristics frequently cause materials to burn.
 So, it is important to either move the beam or move the material around to prevent burning [see for example US Patents 8,988,678, 9,523,610, 9,791,313, and 10,072,984].
 In addition, Hand-Held units are commonly used with SERS particles (which are sensitive to burning).
 Finally, the small spot size of the SM laser makes it likely that the beam will focus interstitially between grains of a coarsely ground sample – so unless the sample or the beam are moved, there is a chance that you will focus in-between grains and get poor Raman signal.
 Last point – hand-held Raman units are commonly used for testing explosives.
 The use of the SM laser with its high-power density is much more likely to set off explosives than the MM fiber coupled or STUB laser options below.